-- The increase in cable core insulation thickness (cables 1 and 2) this will increase the ground return current. - The circuit length (all cables). - The electrical conductivity of the sheath/screen.
-This is most visibly seen when comparing the 132 kV composite screen (copper and aluminium) against a similar cable with a lead screen (cables 1 and 3).
-The ground return current is more than doubled for the latter.
-The same effect is apparent with the 11 kV cables and cable 4 with its relatively small screen of 12 mm2/cable shows the importance of considering the screen size because the ground return current can reach almost 54% for this cable.
+- The circuit length. - The electrical conductivity of the sheath/screen.
+This is illustrated when comparing the 132 kV composite screen (copper and aluminium) against a similar cable with a higher impedance lead screen (cables 3 and 1).
+A similar effect can be seen between cables 5 and 6.
+In the cables studied, the ground return current is approximately doubled for the cables with the higher impedance sheaths.
+The same effect is apparent with the 11 kV cables and cable 4 with its relatively small screen of 12 mm/cable shows the importance of considering the screen size because the ground return current can reach almost 54% IF for this cable.